-The commercial print industry is also highly fragmented.
-According to the October 2021 Printing in the U.S. IBISWorld industry report, the United States commercial printing industry, in the aggregate, generates an estimated \$78 billion in annual revenue, employs approximately 350,000 people and is comprised of over 45,000 companies.
+The commercial printing industry is also highly fragmented and highly competitive.
+According to the July 2022 Printing in the U.S. IBISWorld industry report, the United States commercial printing industry, in the aggregate, generates an estimated \$80 billion in annual revenue, employs more than 421,000 people and is comprised of over 48,000 companies.
 The report also states that no printing company accounts for more than 5% of total commercial print industry annual revenue in the United States.